-James Nix’s Who Run Philly 2K online game tournaments — which pit players against every other in Madden NFL or NBA 2K — draw gamers from as a ways away as Detroit and Cleveland to an empty Philly apartment with hardwood flooring, four televisions, 4 Xbox structures, and little else.
+James Nix’s Who Run Philly 2K online game tournaments—which pit players against each other in Madden NFL or NBA 2K—draw gamers from as far away as Detroit and Cleveland to an empty Philly apartment with hardwood flooring, four televisions, four Xbox structures, and little else.

-Nix, 30, grew up in Germantown and believed he got his hustle from his dad, a contractor and assets proprietor, and his electronics abilities from his mom, whom he referred to as “a laptop genius.”
+Nix, 30, grew up in Germantown and believed he got his hustle from his dad, a contractor and assets proprietor, and his electronics abilities from his mom, whom he called “a laptop genius.”

-“Coming up, I changed into continually a hustler,” he stated.
+“Coming up, I became continually a hustler,” he stated.
 “I’m just a man that receives it completed.”

-When he became a freshman at Dobbins High School, Nix became so properly at playing Madden NFL that human beings started out betting on him, which got him thinking about starting a video game tournament of his very own.
+When he was a freshman at Dobbins High School, Nix became so proficient at playing Madden NFL that people started betting on him, which got him thinking about starting a video game tournament of his own.

 In July 2015, he made that dream a reality, laying out hard and fast regulations covering no alcohol or smoking at video games.
 Not all vices are prohibited, though.

 Spectators are not allowed at games.
-Nix didn’t need people “speak me smack,” and he discovered that once gamers come alone, they’re much more likely to make new buddies.
+Nix didn’t need people to “speak me smack,” he discovered that once gamers come alone, they’re much more likely to make new buddies.

 “If you come in with someone else, you’re not going to vibe with each person,” he stated.